Simovative/zeus/Readme.md

 * LoginCommandHandler.php: The handler does the command execution.
 * LoginCommandValidator.php: The validator checks the command request if the provided data is valid to create a command and execute the handler.
-We recommend basic checks for required data and if the data types are correct and data is in the correct format (e. g. like e-mail addresses).
-If the command can not be successfully executed because of the current state of the application (e. g. some data in the database is missing), the command handler should return a response that indicates that.
+We recommend basic checks for required data and if the data types are correct and data is in the correct format (e.g. like e-mail addresses).
+If the command can not be successfully executed because of the current state of the application (e.g. some data in the database is missing), the command handler should return a response that indicates that.
 * LoginCommandFactoryMethods.txt: Move this code into your Bundle-Factory (TestFactory.php) to create all required components and access the